 - Chairs: Mala Murthy and Sam Wang

 - Panel: Mala Murthy (Moderator), Sam Wang, Ali Nouri, and Olga Troyanskaya

 - Panel 2 - How are data and evidence presented and communicated?

 - Chairs: Mike Lemonick and Jen Schwartz

-- Panel: Jen Schwartz (Moderator), Stephanie Anglin, Matt Daniels, and Katie Peek
+- Panel: Mike Lemonick (Moderator), Stephanie Anglin, Matt Daniels, Katie Peek, and Jen Schwartz.

 - Musical Performance and Q&A - Bora Yoon

 - Afternoon Keynote - Carl Hart, Ziff Professor of Psychology in the Departments of Psychology and Psychiatry at Columbia University

 - Panel 3 - Case Study: What can we learn from the Anti-Vaccination controversy?

 - Panel: Dan Marlow (Moderator), David Robert Grimes, Daniel Kahneman, and Simon Levin